kubeshop/tracetest/docs/docs/tools-and-integrations/testkube.md

 Note: In case you are doing a port forward to your Tracetest instance and you want to have the correct Tracetest URL in your results printed by the Testkube output, you can also provide an optional `TRACETEST_OUTPUT_ENDPOINT` variable (e.g. `--variable TRACETEST_OUTPUT_ENDPOINT=http://localhost:11633`).

-### 3. Run your test
+### 3. Run the Test

-Finally, to see the integration working, you only need to run the test by executing the following command:
+Finally, to see the integration working, run the test by executing the following command:

 ```bash
 kubectl testkube run test --watch pokeshop-tracetest-test